Vasastan, Stockholm

 The Stockholm Public Library is one of the most prominent buildings in the district.

 Vasastan, or formally Vasastaden, (Swedish for "Vasa town") is a 3.00 km^{2} large city district in central Stockholm, Sweden, being a part of Norrmalm borough.

 The major parks in Vasastaden are Vasaparken and Observatorielunden near the centre and Vanadislunden and Bellevueparken in the north.

+Vasastaden is considered Sweden’s most expensive district based on average price per square meter, a position the district has held since the 2010s.